jessefugitt/scramble-squares-puzzle-solver/README.md

 Puzzle solver finished at: 7/24/2017 8:51:53 PM
 ~~~~

-### Pruning Puzzle Solver (checks each tile with each placement to see if it is allowed while building board)
+### Pruning Puzzle Solver (checks tile during each placement to see if it is allowed while building board)
 ~~~~
 Puzzle solver started at: 7/26/2017 11:06:35 PM
 Solved puzzle!